-Authors David Neumark, Ian Burn, and Patrick Button in Age Discrimination and Hiring of Older Workers (Federal Reserve Bank of San Francisco Economic Letter, February 27, 2017) wrote that, based on a study they did, older workers received fewer callbacks for job interviews than younger workers, older female applicants received fewer callbacks for administrative assistant and sales jobs, and older male applicants were called back less frequently than their younger counterparts who applied for janitor and security positions.
-The discrimination appears, according to the study, to be more pronounced against female than male applicants.
+In a study by researchers David Neumark, Ian Burn, and Patrick Button, older workers received fewer callbacks for job interviews than younger ones, older female applicants received fewer callbacks for administrative assistant and sales jobs, and older male applicants were called back less frequently than their younger counterparts who applied for janitor and security positions.
+According to the study, the discrimination appears to be more pronounced against female than male applicants.

-What is the Age Discrimination in Employment Act?
+What Does the Age Discrimination in Employment Act Do?

-- An employer can't decide whether or not to hire an applicant because of her age and cannot discriminate based on this factor when recruiting job candidates, advertising for a job, or testing applicants.
+- An employer can't decide whether or not to hire applicants because of their age and cannot discriminate based on this factor when recruiting job candidates, advertising for a job, or testing applicants.

-- A company can't fire a worker because of his age.
+- A company can't fire workers because of their age.

-- An employer can't use one's age to classify, segregate, or limit an employee if this will negatively affect her status or deprive her of advancement opportunities.
+- An employer can't use age to classify, segregate, or limit employees if this will negatively affect their status or deprive them of advancement opportunities.

-- A worker's pay can't be based on his age.
+- Workers' pay can't be based on age.

 - An employer may only take age into account when making an employment-related decision if it is in regard to an authentic qualification necessary for the business's operation.

-- An amendment to the ADEA, The Older Workers Benefit Protection Act, forbids organizations from using age to determine benefits and targeting older workers when making staff cuts.
-It also requires employers to follow specific safeguards when asking older workers to sign a waiver giving up their right to sue for age discrimination (Barbara Kate Repa, Nolo).
+- An amendment to the ADEA, The Older Workers Benefit Protection Act forbids organizations from using age to determine benefits and targeting older workers when making staff cuts.
+It also requires employers to follow specific safeguards when asking older workers to sign a waiver giving up their right to sue for age discrimination.

 How to File a Claim of Age Discrimination